Dr Ipshita Basu

 Arunopol Seal Being a Santhal in Chaachanpur, West Bengal: Tracing the contested genealogies of the contemporary Adivasi subject

-Muhammad Rahaman Investigating the oractise of democracy in Bangladesh
+Muhammad Rahaman Investigating the practise of democracy in Bangladesh

-If you are interested in research on politics of development and marginalised groups in the global south; digital state and accountability, decolonial methods please contact Ipshita directly with your research proposal and CV on [email protected]
+If you are interested in research on development justice and indigenous people/ethnic/raced minorities in the global south; digitalising state/land/social protection and planetary health and wellbeing please contact Ipshita directly with your research proposal and CV on [email protected]

 Publications